Difference Between Accounting vs CPA

 Accounting

-The person who does the accounting function is called as the accountant.
+The person who does the accounting function is the accountant.
 The accountant is the one who does the day-to-day work within a business.
 In general, knowing how your business is performing, you need an accountant.

 CPA

-Head to Head Comparison between Accounting vs CPA (Infographics)
+Head To Head Comparison Between Accounting vs CPA (Infographics)

 Below are the top 9 differences between Accounting vs CPA: